stm32duino/wiki_contrib/Libraries.md

 * [Third party](https://github.com/stm32duino/wiki/wiki/Libraries#third-party)
   * [Tested](https://github.com/stm32duino/wiki/wiki/Libraries#tested)

-[[/img/Warning-icon.png|alt="Warning"]] _Arduino boards provide ICSP connector used by several Arduino shield for SPI signal: MISO/MOSI/SCK.
-STM32 boards do not have this ICSP connector, so this requires to manually wire those SPI signal on the desire pin (mainly: D11 to D13)_
+[[/img/Warning-icon.png|alt="Warning"]] _Arduino boards provide ICSP connector used by several Arduino shields for SPI signal: MISO/MOSI/SCK.
+STM32 boards do not have this ICSP connector, so this requires to manually wire those SPI signals to the desired pin (mainly: D11 to D13)_

 [[/img/Note-icon.png|alt="Note"]] All dedicated STM32 libraries are available through the "_**Library Manager**_"
-or have a look hereafter to see which one are available:
+or have a look hereafter to see which one is available:

 * http://www.arduinolibraries.info/architectures/stm32